 Cooper is right in this, many factors relating to the shopping experience and expectations have changed over time, which is why the focus on “e-commerce ruining our high streets”, isn’t enough of an explanation when discussing this issue.
 The way we spend our money and time have changed, there have been great advancements in technology to get what we want quicker and cheaper and the rise of social media all have had a huge part to play.

 Debenhams, House of Fraser and Marks & Spencer are also struggling, with all contemplating large-scale closures of stores or space.
-Another important factor I wanted to touch on with brands such as these, is the importance of a user friendly website and design.
+Another important factor I wanted to touch on with brands such as these, is the importance of a user-friendly website and design.
 I had a bone to pick with Next for a while regarding the design of their website.
-In a time where e-commerce rules, having a well designed and engaging website which is also user-friendly is key, some brands are better at this than others!
+In a time where e-commerce rules, having a well designed and engaging website that is also user-friendly is key, some brands are better at this than others!
 The average person actively spends less than 15 seconds on a page before heading elsewhere, so making an impression is important.
-On the flip-side, some brands excel at web design and user friendliness but fail in other areas such as logistics.
-H&M, who are set to close 170 stores this year, has a great online extension to their brand however, constant frustration relating to shipping costs, couriers and delivery times let down the brand further.
+On the flip side, some brands excel at web design and user-friendliness but fail in other areas such as logistics.
+H&M, which are set to close 170 stores this year, has a great online extension to their brand however, constant frustration relating to shipping costs, couriers and delivery times let down the brand further.

-The hospitality industry has also been affected with a wave of closures, predominantly of casual dining restaurants such as Côte, Carluccio’s, Frankie’s & Benny’s, Jamie’s Italian, Prezzo, Byron, Pizza Express and Zizzi.
-There’s a number of factors that contribute to these closures, the most prominent being over saturation.
-Despite the large growth throughout the year in the casual dining sector, there are too many restaurants selling pretty much the same food at a similar price point, unfortunately the interior design fit out of said restaurants won’t do too much for that underlying fact.
+The hospitality industry has also been affected by a wave of closures, predominantly of casual dining restaurants such as Côte, Carluccio’s, Frankie’s & Benny’s, Jamie’s Italian, Prezzo, Byron, Pizza Express and Zizzi.
+Many factors contributed to these closures, the most prominent being oversaturation.
+Despite the large growth throughout the year in the casual dining sector, there are too many restaurants selling pretty much the same food at a similar price point, unfortunately, the interior design fit-out of said restaurants won’t do too much for that underlying fact.
 Higher business rates, rents, recruitment and food costs all come into play as well.